 If the SI is not receiving treatment at the medical facility, the medical facility will make reasonable efforts to locate the SI and obtain consent.
 If the medical facility cannot identify or locate the SI, a representative from the Infection Control Unit will contact the MPD’s Health and Wellness Coordinator to inform the MPD the SI has not been contacted.
 The MPD may initiate actions to identify or locate the SI after receiving such notice.

 7-2014 CONSENT FOR BLOOD DRAW INITIATED BY MPD (04/22/09)

-If the medical facility can not identify or locate the SI but MPD subsequently indentifies and locates the SI, a consent for blood draw may be initiated by the MPD.
+If the medical facility cannot identify or locate the SI but MPD subsequently identifies and locates the SI, a consent for blood draw may be initiated by the MPD.

 A consent for blood draw must be coordinated by the Precinct/Division Commander (or designee) and the MPD Health and Wellness Coordinator (or their alternate).
 The Precinct/Division Commander and Health and Wellness Coordinator will coordinate contact with the SI to obtain consent only under the following conditions:

 - A physician determines that an MPD employee has suffered a significant exposure, and;

 - The SI is not at the medical facility, and;

 - The medical facility cannot identify or locate the SI.